 Seollal is one of the most important traditional Korean holidays, and it is a great time for family union.
 Similar to Chinese New Year traditions, during the festival, people will visit families, perform ancestral rites and eat traditional food.

 Koreans officially adopted the Gregorian calendar in 1896, but some traditional holidays like Seollal are still based on the Korean calendar.
 Seollal generally occurs in January or February of the Gregorian calendar, and the celebration usually lasts three days: the day before Seollal, Seollal, and the day after Seollal.

-The following is the list of Seollal in South Korean from 2021 to 2025.
+The following is the list of Seollal in South Korea from 2022 to 2026.

 |Seollal||Feb 01, 2022||Tuesday|

 |Seollal||Jan 29, 2025||Wednesday|

 Please check more public holidays in South Korea: